What to Know Before You Go

 Charter boat pickup and dropoff is more economical, more convenient for transporting loads of frozen fish, and a great way to see more of our spectacular coastlines and sea life.

-We will pick you and your gear up in either Petersburg or Wrangell — both with daily jet service from Seattle/Tacoma on Alaska Airlines — and ferry you to Port Protection aboard our brand-new 27' charter boat.
+We will pick you and your gear up in Petersburg — which has daily jet service from Seattle/Tacoma on Alaska Airlines — and ferry you to Port Protection aboard our new 27' charter boat.
 At the end of your trip, we'll ferry you back, along with your freshly frozen catch.
 A $125/person fee each way applies.

 In the rare event that weather conditions prevent boat pickup or dropoff, we'll arrange alternate transport and apply any fees you've paid us for boat travel toward the cost.